-We’ve pulled together the latest content from the NHS and worked with the British Society for Rheumatology on guidance to help you assess your risk levels, and how best to protect yourself at this time.
+We’ve pulled together the latest content from the NHS and worked with the British Society for Rheumatology on guidance to help you understand more about COVID-19 and potential risk levels.

 Some types of arthritis are caused by the immune system becoming overactive and attacking healthy parts of the body, such as the joints, by mistake.
 Treatments for these conditions work by dampening or suppressing the body’s immune system to prevent damage to healthy joints.

 However, this also means that taking them can make you more vulnerable to picking up infections, such as COVID-19.

 We've listed the drugs that suppress your immune system at the bottom of this page.
 Some of these treatments have other names, so if you’re not sure if yours is listed, check the packet or check with your rheumatology team if you’re still unsure.

 I'm in the 'extremely vulnerable' group, what help can I get?

 If you are in the ‘extremely vulnerable’ group, you can ask for help getting deliveries of essential supplies like food and medicine.
 In England, you may be able to get support from NHS Volunteer Responders with: collecting shopping, medication and transport to medical appointments.
 There's separate advice for Northern Ireland, Scotland and Wales.

 I have an inflammatory condition - am I at risk?

 We still don’t know for sure which people with inflammatory conditions are at highest risk from COVID-19.
 For this reason, people with reduced immunity or significant health problems should take extra care.

 The British Society of Rheumatology (BSR) has worked with NHS England and national experts to identify which groups need to be more cautious when going outside or meeting other people.
 They are listed below.